titanturtles/titanturtles.github.io/cybercamp.md

 * * *

-For those who already registered, we have sent out several emails about how to download images and how to prepare for the camps.
-If you have not received these emails, please look into the spam folder.
-If you still could not find the emails after looking into the spam folder, please contact Coach Yang.
+For those who already registered, we will send out emails about how to download images and how to prepare for the camps when the camp time approaches.